Last reviewed by Robert Prime — March 2026

 - Start small with £5-£10 daily budgets to test.

-- Use Facebook Ads Manager to create campaigns targeting UK readers by age, location, interests, and behaviours.
+- Use Facebook Ads Manager to create campaigns targeting UK readers by age, location.

 - Use Instagram Ads linked to Facebook campaigns for seamless cross-platform promotion.